kylerosser/emergent-behaviour/README.md

 - Alignment (matching the direction of nearby boids)
 - Cohesion (moving toward the average position of nearby boids)

-This results in realistic group formations of animal motion.
+This results in realistic flocking motion.

 Use `MOUSE1` to steer boids towards your mouse.